-Another white paper we put together focused on AI, RPA, and one of our most exciting products: UiPath AI Fabric.
-The opportunities for AI-enhanced automation are many, and in this white paper, we dug into how you could implement and scale AI—especially with the support of the UiPath AI Fabric platform.
+Another white paper we put together focused on AI, RPA, and one of our most exciting products: UiPath AI Center.
+The opportunities for AI-enhanced automation are many, and in this white paper, we dug into how you could implement and scale AI—especially with the support of UiPath AI Center.

 When it comes to AI, the question for many enterprises—rightfully so—is how to operationalize it.
 There have been attempts to standardize the data science life cycle, but, so far, these attempts haven’t taken into account that the needs of every enterprise are different.
 Here, we dissected how businesses can actually implement ML and AI at scale.
 We covered four phases: